 3. Learn Together (And Use the Google)

-Don’t pretend that you’re rich in front of your kids.
+Don’t pretend you’re rich in front of your kids.
 If you have struggled with your finances, explain that to your kids.
 Show them how you want them to have a better start than you did.

 Once you get that out of the way, start learning together.